 The new works section includes some political art: Illegitimus Non Carborundum (Don't let the bastards get you down), Dark Money and It's Not Over.

-Don Holladay's work has appeared in solo and group shows across the state, including MainSite Contemporary Art Gallery, Normans Firehouse Art Center, the Depot, the University of Oklahoma Lightwell Gallery, the University of Sciences and Arts of Oklahoma (USA0), the Goddard Center, Paseo Originals Gallery and the Leslie Powell Gallery.
+Don Holladay has been painting since 1973.
+In the early 1990 he studied printmaking at the University of Oklahoma under Dan Kiacz.
+His studio includes an etching press and many of his images originate from the printmaking process.
+His work has been selected in regional and international juried competitions, and has been displayed in art publications and magazines.
+Shows include those at MainSite Contemporary Art Gallery, The Depot, University of Oklahoma Lightwell Gallery, the University of Sciences and Arts of Oklahoma (USA0), the Goddard Center, Paseo Originals Gallery and the Leslie Powell Gallery.
 His art is owned by numerous individuals, businesses, and organizations.
 It is included in the permanent collection of the University of Oklahoma and the University of Sciences and Arts of Oklahoma (USAO).
 He and his wife Kay reside in Norman, Oklahoma.
 He holds a law degree from the College of Law, University of Oklahoma.